ClinicalTrials.Veeva

 Description:

-Procedure will be performed under general anaesthesia.
-The patients will undergo a surgery that is identical to the one that was planned by the surgeon.
-At the end of the surgery, the investigator will use the ArtiFascia® patch.
-Implantation of the ArtiFascia® will be according to clinical discretion of the physician, and in compliance with ArtiFascia® instructions for use.
-Detailed instructions are in the instructions for use.
-Post operation the subject will stay at the hospital according to site standards and physician discretion.
+Procedure was performed under general anesthesia.
+The subjects underwent the planned surgery.
+At the end of the surgery, the investigator used the ArtiFascia® patch.
+Implantation of the ArtiFascia® was according to clinical discretion of the physician, and in compliance with ArtiFascia® instructions for use.
+Post operation the subject stayed at the hospital according to site standards and physician discretion.

 Treatment: